-You need an honours degree or relevant experience in chemistry, chemical physics, chemical engineering, materials or a related subject.
-If you have a different type of qualification, please contact us to discuss.
+You need a good honours degree or relevant experience in chemistry, chemical physics, chemical engineering, materials or a related subject.

 Months of entry

 This course is designed with industry in mind.
-We have also partnered with Engineering Materials and Physics to encompass the breadth of modern polymer science and technology.
+We have also partnered with Materials Science and Engineering and Physics to encompass the breadth of modern polymer science and technology.
 You’ll become the kind of high-calibre polymer science graduate needed to develop new products and processes in a variety of industries.

 Through a combination of theory and practice, we’ll teach you about polymer synthesis, physics, characterisation and the latest developments in polymer research.
 When you design and conduct your own extended research project, you can look in more detail at the areas you’re most interested in and learn how to communicate your science to the chemical community.

 Your research project

 This can be based in an academic group at the University, or in industry.
 If it’s industry- based, the topic is usually suggested by the company you’re working with.
 You may be expected to liaise closely with the company to organise your project.